 Remembering Litvaks, Inc., (“RLI”) is a 501(c)(3) entity that undertakes projects dedicated to remembering the Jewish communities that existed in Lithuania, including educational programs dedicated to researching and teaching the history of Jewish life in Lithuania and improving the physical condition of Jewish gravesites and other locations of historical significance to Lithuanian Jewry – “Litvaks.”
-(Litvaks are Jews who lived in the core territory of the Grand Duchy of Lithuania (Litva).
-Today, that area largely in Belarus and portions of Lithuania.)
+The term “Litvaks” refers to the Jews who lived in the core territory of the Grand Duchy of Lithuania (Litva).
+Today, that area is largely in Belarus and the central and eastern parts of Lithuania.

 As it became more apparent that the people in the Rokiškis area had little knowledge of the Jewish communities that once flourished there, it was decided that the group should consider other activities to preserve the memory of those communities and their role in local life.
-To help finance such projects, it was decided to establish a Virginia non-stock corporation that could qualify to receive contributions that would be tax-deductible for U.S. taxpayers.
+To help finance such projects, a Virginia non-stock corporation was established for the purpose of receiving contributions that would be tax-deductible for U.S. taxpayers.
 That entity, RLI, was created in 2012 and the U.S. Internal Revenue Service subsequently determined that the corporation qualified as a tax-exempt entity.
-RLI is registered with the Virginia Office of Charitable and Regulatory Programs and is the corporate parent of RRAJ.
+RLI and its subsidiary RRAJ are duly registered with and regulated by the Virginia Office of Charitable and Regulatory Programs.

 We have worked closely with the Rokiškis Regional Museum on a number of projects.
 In 2014, the museum published a short booklet about two remarkable local Jewish women, Sana Meler, whose family was arrested by the Soviets on June 14, 1941, and deported to Siberia, and the poetess Matilda Olkinaitė, whose family was murdered on the road between Panemunėlis and Rokiškis.
-We also joined with the museum and others in the creation and installation of an informational sign on Rokiškis’s Synagogue Street (Sinagogų gatvė) describing in Lithuanian, English, and Yiddish the three synagogues that once stood on that street.
-The sign was dedicated in September 2015, and we hope work on the design of other signs to be installed in the market squares of Rokiškis, Kamajai, and Pandėlys, each of which had large Jewish populations prior to 1941.
+We also joined with the museum and others in the creation and installation of an informational sign on Rokiškis’s Synagogue Street (Sinagogų gatvė) which describes in Lithuanian, English, and Yiddish the architecture and uses of the three Jewish houses of worship and study that once stood on that street.
+The sign was dedicated in September 2015, and we hope work on the design of other signs to be installed in the market squares of Rokiškis, Kamajai, Pandėlys, and Kupiškis, each of which had significant, centuries-old Jewish populations prior to 1941.